 “This includes helping sort through career options, how to leverage transferrable skills, and fundamental tasks such as resume development and mock interviewing,” said Founder/CEO Harris.
 “We also assist with educational advisement including assisting with degree completion plans through the former players original institution, taking courses out of residence, transferring, pursuing an advanced degree, or taking vocational or professional development courses.”

-Members can visit AthLife.com for more information or contact them at email@example.com and/or 631-385-1946 about their services.
-Members can also contact NBRPA Senior Vice President of Partnership and Business Development, Scott Rochelle at 847-736-1328 or firstname.lastname@example.org for more information.
+Members can visit AthLife.com for more information or contact them at firstname.lastname@example.org or (631) 385-1946 about their services.
+Members can also contact Vice President of Membership and Player Programming Kenny Gattison directly, or call the NBRPA National Office at (312) 913-9400 for more information.